 - High energy electron beam excitation type

-Most semiconductor lasers are excited by electrical injection, i.e., by applying a forward voltage to the Pn junction to produce excited emission in the junction plane region, i.e., a forward-biased diode.
+Most semiconductor lasers are excited by electrical injection, meaning that a forward voltage is applied to the Pn junction to produce excited emission in the junction plane region, which is a forward-biased diode.

-Therefore, the semiconductor laser is also called semiconductor laser diode.
+Therefore, the semiconductor laser is also called a semiconductor laser diode.

-For semiconductors, since the electrons jump between energy bands rather than between discrete energy levels, the jump energy is not a definite value, which makes the output wavelength of semiconductor lasers spread over a wide range.
+For semiconductors, since the electrons jump between energy bands rather than between discrete energy levels, the jump energy is not a definite value, which causes the output wavelength of semiconductor lasers to spread over a wide range.